garg3133/JagratiWebApp/README.md

   * Create a virtual environment `$ virtualenv env -p python3.7`
   * Activate the env: `$ source env/bin/activate` (for linux) `> ./env/Scripts/activate` (for Windows PowerShell)
   * Install the requirements: `$ pip install -r requirements.txt`
-  * Create a new file in `JagratiWebApp/Jagrati` folder with name `.env` and add the following content in it:
+  * Create a new file in root folder of repository (`JagratiWebApp`) with name `.env` and add the following content in it:
     ```
     PRODUCTION = False